Cardinals vs. Dodgers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 52 hits with 16 doubles, seven home runs and 23 walks.
-He has driven in 23 runs with five stolen bases.
+- Goldschmidt has 52 hits with 16 doubles, seven home runs and 26 walks.
+He has driven in 23 runs with six stolen bases.

 Goldschmidt Recent Games